Using an employer of record in Chile

 • Assign an onboarding buddy or other onboarding support

-Let your employer of record in Chile handle compliance, and you can focus on welcoming your new employee into the team.
+An employer of record in Chile can assist with compliant onboarding, and you can focus on welcoming the local employee into the team.

 Pay employees in Chile